Cleanshelf/sentry-go/README.md

 > Looking for the old `raven-go` SDK documentation?
 See the Legacy client section [here](https://docs.sentry.io/clients/go/).
 > If you want to start using sentry-go instead, check out the [migration guide](https://docs.sentry.io/platforms/go/migration/).

+*Note* integrations are removed here to trim down the dependency graph.

 ## Requirements